-There are a number of good reasons for a carry-on, one-bag travel strategy that have nothing to do with avoiding baggage fees.
+There are a number of good reasons for a carry-on, one-bag travel strategy that has nothing to do with avoiding baggage fees.

 You look more competent and confident as a traveler when you aren't struggling with a collection of heavy suitcases.
 That makes it less likely you'll be a target of crime.
 You'll find better ground transportation options when you can slip easily into tight corners in subway or bus stations.